JaKooLit/Hyprland-v3/README.md

 -   g.) whether to install asusctl and supergfxctl (for ASUS rog laptops)
 -   h.) whether to disable wifi powersave
 -   i.) whether to install xdg-desktop-portal-hyprland
--   j.) change the valuers of pavucontrol on `~/.config/hypr/configs/WindowRules.conf` on the line 6 and 7.
-I recommend you move the window manually where you want and then run the command `hyprctl clients` to show the current size and position, as showed in the PavuExample.jpg

 ### ✨ NVIDIA-Hyprland notes:
 - kindly note, on configs I added all the nvidia variables from Hyprland wiki [`Link`](https://wiki.hyprland.org/Nvidia/) but by default they are not enabled apart from env = WLR_NO_HARDWARE_CURSORS,1.
 I've had issues like OBS not recording, or intermittent crashing etc, on my laptop.
 Check the ~/.config/hypr/configs/ENVariables.conf and uncomment one by one to try.
 You can read through Hyprland-Wiki for some guidance.